getsolus/help-center-docs/docs/packaging/troubleshooting-packaging.md

 ### "Failed to build packages err="Failed to fetch source https://github.com/project/blah.git#{commit ref here}, reason: exit status 1\n"

-If your build fails immediately this  message, and your are using a **git source**, you should clear the `solbuild` git sources cache:
+If your build fails immediately this  message, and you are using a **git source**, you should clear the `solbuild` git sources cache:

 ```bash
 sudo rm -rf /var/lib/solbuild/sources